IMPACT Inbound Marketing Agency]

 • Some people might balk at the idea of having to read or view content, but let's be honest, would those people be likely to become customers anyway?
 Probably not.

 • Others might learn enough to know they're not a good fit for what you sell.
-But the sooner you can get these folks out the sales process the better.
+But the sooner you can get these folks out of the sales process the better.
 They, too, were unlikely to become customers.
-Assignment selling may influence some unfit customers to exit the buying funnel, but that’s a good thing.
+Assignment Selling may influence some unfit customers to exit the buying funnel, but that’s a good thing.

 Just as Marcus saw the number of sales appointments decline, his closing rates for the remaining sales appointments increased.

-Assignment selling may influence some unfit customers to exit the buying funnel, but that’s a good thing.
+Assignment Selling may influence some unfit customers to exit the buying funnel, but that’s a good thing.

 That's because he was only meeting with prospects that had been educated thoroughly on his products and wanted to continue forward.

-When you use assignment selling, you help yourself avoid sales appointments that end in a quick disqualification.
+When you use Assignment Selling, you help yourself avoid sales appointments that end in a quick disqualification.

 At its heart, selling is teaching.
 You help a buyer understand his problem and understand the solutions you sell.
 The more you can do this with content, the more smoothly that buyer can move through the sales process — or decide he is a bad fit and opt out.